nextleap-project/countermitm/source/inband-cc.rst

 the sender will also proof to them that they did not equivocate in the meantime.

-They do this by including the same data as added to the gossip header but for all the blocks the user was missing.
+They do this by sending a system message including the same data as added to the gossip header but for all the blocks the user was missing.
-This is since the last head imprint that user had seen from them according to the mails they received
+That is since the last head imprint that user had seen from them according to the mails they received
 If it looks like the peer has not seen any of their